murt/aaarray/README.md

 What if you also wanted to reduce, or forEach, or flat, or any other array method?
 It can get pretty complicated with a lot of boiler plate to make sure that your async array operations run how you expect.

-This is where **AAArray** comes in - with a single wrapper function you can create an array that handles both async and sync callbacks in the exact same manner as normal arrays, completely chainable too!
+This is where **AAArray** (pronounced *eh-eh-array*) comes in - with a single wrapper function you can create an array that handles both async and sync callbacks in the exact same manner as normal arrays, completely chainable too!

 ```javascript
 import AA from "aaarray";